THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • Coaches can provide valuable input, critique, and opinions, introducing alternative views and improving the decision-making skills of their clients.

 Critical thinking is the leader’s best friend when it comes to decision-making.
-This outer-core leadership competency allows you to rise above the fray, eliminate distractions, and draw the correct conclusions.
+This outer-core leadership competency allows you to rise above the fray, eliminate distractions, recognize mistakes, and draw the correct conclusions.

 contact